NotNatural/NotNatural/README.md

-- 👋 Hi, I’m @NotNatural
+- 👋 Hi, I’m @NotNatural, a student and developer, speedrunner and wikian
 - 📫 NotNatural on discord

 <!---